wandb/docs/docs/guides/app/features/panels/weave/intro.md

 ## Runs object
 Among other things, Weave allows you to access the `runs` object, which stores a detailed record of your experiments.
 You can find more details about it in [this section](https://wandb.ai/luis_team_test/weave_example_queries/reports/Weave-queries---Vmlldzo1NzIxOTY2?accessToken=bvzq5hwooare9zy790yfl3oitutbvno2i6c2s81gk91750m53m2hdclj0jvryhcr#3.-accessing-runs-object) of the report but, as quick overview, `runs` object has available:
 * `summary`: A dictionary of information that summarizes the run's results.
 This can be scalars like accuracy and loss, or large files.
 By default, `wandb.log()` sets the summary to the final value of a logged time series.
-The contents of the summary can also be set directly.
+You can set the contents of the summary directly.
 Think of the summary as the run's "outputs".
-You are probably familiarized with this if you are using tables, as those are stored under the summary of the run and accesses with an expression like `runs.summary[<table-key>]`.
 * `history`: A list of dictionaries meant to store values that change while the model is training such as loss.
 The command `wandb.log()` appends to this object.
 * `config`: A dictionary of the run's configuration information, such as the hyperparameters for a training run or the preprocessing methods for a run that creates a dataset Artifact.
 Think of these as the run's "inputs"
 ![](/images/weave/weave_runs_object.png)

-## Accessing Artifacts
+## Access Artifacts

 Artifacts are a core concept in W&B. They are a versioned, named collection of files and directories.
-Artifacts can be used to track model weights, datasets, and any other file or directory.
+Use Artifacts to track model weights, datasets, and any other file or directory.
 Artifacts are stored in W&B and can be downloaded or used in other runs.
 You can find more details and examples in [this section](https://wandb.ai/luis_team_test/weave_example_queries/reports/Weave-queries---Vmlldzo1NzIxOTY2?accessToken=bvzq5hwooare9zy790yfl3oitutbvno2i6c2s81gk91750m53m2hdclj0jvryhcr#4.-accessing-artifacts) of the report.
 Artifacts are normally accessed from the `project` object:
 * `project.artifactVersion()`: returns the specific artifact version for a given name and version within a project
 * `project.artifact("")`: returns the artifact for a given name within a project.
 You can then use `.versions` to get a list of all versions of this artifact
 `project.artifactType()`: returns the `artifactType` for a given name within a project.
 You can then use `.artifacts` to get a list of all artifacts with this type